 All financial assets are tested annually for impairment.
 When financial assets are impaired, impairment losses are recorded in the statement of operations.
-A write-down of a portfolio investment to reflect a loss in value is not reversed for a subsequent increase in value.
+A write-down of a portfolio investment to reflect a loss in value, that is other than temporary, is not reversed for a subsequent increase in value.